A comprehensive resource for safe and responsible laser use

 Allow normal operation with laser pointers <2W, and eye damage protection from sources up to 20W, based on pilot being >200m from source & typical beam divergence.
 To comply with minimum EN207 DIR LB3 (400-445nm blue, 532nm green, 808-1064nm Infrared).
 Provide approx. 30% Visible Light Transmission

-Helpful, but not a complete solution
+Laser Glare Protection is helpful, but is not a complete solution

 - Anti-laser glasses will reduce visible light transmittance, so the view may be dimmer.